Man arrested after jumping barrier at Leinster House entrance

 The Merrion Square entrance to Leinster House was reopened shortly afterwards.
 File photograph: Alan Betson

-A man believed to be in his 30s was arrested after he attempted to breach security at Leinster House.
+A man in his late 20s was arrested on Tuesday after he attempted to breach security at Leinster House.

-The man jumped the barrier at the Merrion Square entrance to the grounds on Tuesday afternoon around 3pm.
+The man jumped the barrier at the Merrion Square entrance to the grounds on Tuesday afternoon at about 3pm.

 The usher at the gate immediately pressed the lockdown security system alarm, which immediately locked the gates and doors at the entrance to the building, preventing entrance.